PhotoNotes Compatibility Lookup - Canon EOS 5D and Canon Speedlite 430EX II.

 Power and physical features.

-Save Energy (SE) function, with a timeout value of 90 seconds (60 as slave).
-Save Energy SE override control.
+Save Energy (SE) function, with a timeout value of 90 seconds.
 Powered by four standard AA cells - alkaline, NiCad, NiMH.
 Also compatible with lithium AA cells.
-Sports a high-voltage connector for external battery pack.
-Rapid-fire mode supported with high-voltage connector.
-Plastic flash foot.
+Metal flash foot.
 Flash foot has a locking hotshoe.
-Weight: 375g.
-Size: 76mm W x 134mm H x 114mm D.
+Flash foot has a quick release mechanism.
+Weight: 320g.
+Size: 72x122x101mm.

 This page was generated automatically from a comparison database.
 There is no guarantee that this database and display code are entirely free from error.
 Please notify me using the feedback form at the bottom of this page if you notice any inaccuracies.